-Education and awareness are seen as important.
+Information and awareness will remain important.
 Customers need to be informed to take advantage of emerging technologies and participate in the market.
 Vulnerable customers must not be left behind - information is important to removing barriers to participation.

-There is strong interest in collaborating around non-network alternatives and support for continuing existing demand management.
-Our demand management program is viewed positively, with our stakeholders expecting us to collaborate with, and provide incentives to, customers and the supply chain to assist in demand management delivery and uptake.

-This collaboration is being outworked by Ergon Energy and Energex's Demand Side Engagement Strategy, which seeks to inform and include customer and non-network service provider participation to address any network limitations.
+Our demand management program continues to be viewed positively, with our stakeholders expecting us to collaborate with, and provide incentives to, customers and the supply chain to assist in demand management delivery and uptake.
+This collaboration is being outworked by Ergon Energy and Energex's Demand Management Plan,17 which seeks utilise customer and non-network service provider participation to address any network limitations.
 We have a variety of means to which stakeholders become informed about network limitations and express interest and indicate ability for participation on non-network solutions.